nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `view {TIMESPAN} {-sort}`

-* `TIMESPAN` is used to denote how much history to show.
+* `TIMESPAN` is used to specifically denote how much history to show from the current day.
     * `1d - 31d` is used to view 1 to 31 days of history
     * `1w - 4w`  is used to view 1 to 4 weeks of history
     * `1m - 12m` is used to view 1 to 12 months of history